 - Conductors and connectors: When a signal passes through different conductive materials and connector surfaces, it suffers attenuation.

 - Frequency of transmission: Radio waves with a shorter wavelength have a larger attenuation.
 Such signals are transmitted via 2.4GHz or 5GHz electromagnetic waves.
-The electromagnetic waves have high frequencies and short wavelengths.
+Electromagnetic waves have high frequencies and short wavelengths.
 Therefore, radio signals have large attenuation and cannot traverse long distances.

 - Resistive losses associated with conductor material: Conductive material like copper used in the manufacturing of transmission lines introduces resistive losses, resulting in attenuation of the signals propagating in copper traces.